Objectives for Sonic Design Damping Feet

 No. 9-94, Sweden)

-known is that CD-players are also sensitive to feedback.
-Softer, cleaner, more
+less known is that CD-players are also sensitive to feedback.
+Softer, cleaner,

-detailed and better spatial representation with a firmer and deeper bass will
+more detailed and better spatial representation with a firmer and deeper bass

 in the CD-class."
 (High Fidelity, No. 8-95, Swedish edition)